Hurrah! Another Year, Surely This One Will Be Better Than the Last; The Inexorable March of Progress Will Lead Us All to Happiness

 Hurrah!
-Another Year, Surely This One Will Be Better Than the Last; The Inexorable March of Progress Will Lead Us All to Happiness is the 2004 EP by post-rock band Youthmovie Soundtrack Strategies.
+Another Year, Surely This One Will Be Better Than the Last; The Inexorable March of Progress Will Lead Us All to Happiness is a 2004 EP by post-rock band Youthmovie Soundtrack Strategies.

 It was later re-released in 2005 with two new tracks and a video for "Ores".

 It was recorded between March 23, 2004 and May 7, 2004, in various places across London.
 It was released in a cardboard cover held in place with a pin, containing a poster, and was limited to 2000 copies.
 The EP is dedicated to the memory of Jimmi Lawrence, late guitarist of the now-defunct Hope of the States.